MominaButt24/prompt-optimizer/README.md

 # AI Prompt Optimizer (Demo)

-A lightweight 1–2 day demo app that improves and scores AI prompts.
+A lightweight demo app that improves and scores AI prompts.

 ## Stack